'We’re starting to see mail pile up' | American Postal Workers Union president warns postal service delays could get worse

 "I think the issues that we’re seeing in Colorado is just the tip of the iceberg," said Helmig.
 "I think it’s the beginning of the snowball effect."

-We’ve all seen reports of mail sorting machines being taken out of service across the country, but that hasn’t happened here in Colorado yet.
+We’ve all seen reports of mail sorting machines being taken out of service across the country, but that hasn’t happened here in Colorado yet (despite a viral claim to the contrary that came out of Grand Junction earlier this week).
 Helmig said cuts in overtime for his employees are contributing to the delays he’s seeing.

 "When you limit the overtime that may be required to get the mail out on time, it affects the small communities more than it would the big city," said Helmig.